 Who Can Play at ppintl.net?

 Players must be 18 years of age and over and are bound by the rules and regulations of their country of residence.
-PPI also says players in Afghanistan, Iraq, Japan, Libya, the Netherlands, Philippines and USA cannot play here.
+PPI also says players in Afghanistan, Iraq, Japan, Libya, the Netherlands, Philippines, and the USA cannot play here.

 PPI and Customer Service

 Don’t look for an immediate response or live chat!
-PPI has an email address, online form, several telephone numbers and a PO Box snail mail address.
+PPI has an email address, online form, several telephone numbers, and a PO Box snail mail address.
 Their Terms & Conditions and FAQ is minimal.

 Getting behind the scene to check out complaints is frustrating because of the name of the company.
 It’s amazing how many sites use the term ‘platinum’.
 PPI’s site does warn against the fact that they have been targeted by scammers who send out emails pretending to be them.
 Though Platinum Placements Limited has a head office in the Netherlands, it is owned and operated by IBD Integrated Business Direct Limited in Ireland.